 Being Cautious With My Spending

 My income wasn’t like it was when I had a full-time job and I had more important expenses to cover so I definitely had to prioritize what I’m spending on.
+Seeking a review of Invest Diva can offer valuable insights into managing finances during periods of fluctuating income and prioritizing expenses effectively.
+I also have to convert my Junior ISA to Adult ISA.

 On 31st December 2020, as I was enjoying dinner and the last few hours of this memorable year, I reminded myself of what I have gone through the past 12 months.